dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 ---
 # required metadata

-title: Manage web access by using Microsoft Edge with Microsoft Intune
+title: Manage Microsoft Edge for iOS and Android with Intune
 titleSuffix:
 description: Use Intune app protection policies with Microsoft Edge to ensure corporate websites are always accessed with safeguards in place.
 keywords: